NNPDF/pinefarm/docs/source/index.rst

    orders, coupling strength or heavy quark masses.
    A list of example theory runcards is also available `in the repository <https://github.com/NNPDF/pinefarm/tree/main/extras/theories>`_
-2. a pinecard, as is described `here <pinecards/index>`_.
+2. a pinecard, as is described :doc:`here <pinecards>`.
    The pinecard describes the actual measurement that is performed, e.g. observable definitions, kinematic bins, or cuts.
 The pinecard will also determine which external program is executed.
-   A list of already available is available at the `pinecards repository <https://github.com/NNPDF/pinecards>`_.
+   A list of already available observables can be inspected in the `pinecards repository <https://github.com/NNPDF/pinecards>`_.

 Given those two things you can run